 So without further ado, I "give" you today's entry, and I'll start with the image atop this posting where a few of my visiting birds can be seen gathered round the rim of the container which houses my Avellana corylus (AKA Contorted Hazelnut).
 It is the container Juan V and I transplanted the contorted hazelnut into during the month of April 2012, as discussed in my review for that month.

 These birds looked as if they were holding a prayer revival as they are centered around a house finch inside the container whom I'm told thought se was in a ho tub!
 The birds who visit my garden had been quite the entertainers as evidenced by the number of posts I have re their antics here on Blogger as well as within my tumblr pages.

-Additionally, I have a number of photo-ops of them within my Flickr Galleries as well as on two of my Pinterest Boards; and they have made many appearances on TLLG's Facebook Page.
+Additionally, I have a number of photo-ops of them within two of my Pinterest Boards; and they have made many appearances on TLLG's Facebook Page.
 And, moreover, they have been featured in a couple of my Virtual Stories (movies) that are in my Vimeo Library and if you'd like to view them you may click here as well as here.

 The birds enjoy it when Juan V comes to my garden; however, they always want him and me to finish our work quickly so they can get back to their favorite pastime which is eating!
 This is especially true with Cam, my "lone" cardinal who can be seen in the upper righthand corner in the image atop today's blog entry.